Clubs & activities

 YukonU Student Clubs

-A club is a student-run organization under the YukonU umbrella.
+A club is a student-run organization under YukonU Student Services.
 Clubs can include sports teams, groups focused on a hobby or interest, chapters of larger organizations, or a support group for people who share certain experiences.
-Clubs can organize events for students or the broader community, engage in fundraising and advocacy for a cause, or just provide a space to connect with like-minded students.
+Clubs can organize events for students or staff, engage in fundraising and advocacy for a cause, or just provide a space to connect with like-minded students.

 Current YukonU Student Clubs